 The legislation regulating the EORI number and the issuance and assignment of EORI numbers to economic operators in Italy is given by the EU’s regulations, which were implemented at a national level in this country.
 Our team of Italian lawyers can provide in-depth information on the main procedures and requirements stipulated under the following:

-• the above-mentioned regulation stipulates that the EORI number can be created from an alphanumeric code of a maximum 15 characters;
+- the above-mentioned regulation stipulates that the EORI number can be created from an alphanumeric code of a maximum of 15 characters;

 What is the data required for the issuance of an Italian EORI number?